Houthis say they attacked Tel Aviv’s Ben Gurion Airport

-DOHA, June 1. /TASS/.
-The Houthis from Yemen's rebel Ansar Allah movement have delivered a missile strike on Tel Aviv’s Ben Gurion Airport and attacked three targets in Israel with the use of drones, the movement’s military spokesperson Yahya Saree said.
+DOHA, June 2. /TASS/.
+The Houthis from Yemen's rebel Ansar Allah movement have delivered a missile strike on Tel Aviv’s Ben Gurion Airport, the movement’s military spokesperson Yahya Saree said.

 "The missile forces <…> conducted a military operation and delivered a strike on the Lod airport, known as Ben Gurion Airport in Israel, in the occupied Jaffa neighborhood with the use of a hypersonic ballistic missile," he told the Houthi-controlled Al Masirah television channel.